 Entering the town through the main Sea Gate, don’t miss the inscription with the Communist star and a quote from President Tito of Yugoslavia, marking Kotor’s liberation from the Nazis.

 You might have to ask directions in the old town to reach the trail entry point, as it’s easy to miss the small signs pointing the way.
 Officially the trail is open 24 hours a day, and there’s an admission charge whenever someone is manning the entry point, usually from 8 am to 8 pm.
 We arrived before 7 am on a mid-summer morning and found a ticket taker.
-The price is 3 Euros per person, up from the 2 Euros listed in our Lonely Planet guidebook.
+The price was 3 Euros per person at the time of our visit in 2017 but has gone up a few euros since then.

 Once on the trail, follow the markings (pictured on the tree, above) to find the easiest path.
 The trail has been damaged by earthquakes, and there’s a lot of slippery gravel underfoot.
 Conserve energy on the way up — and reduce your chances of a nasty fall on the way down — by sticking to the side of the trail with steps.
 This can get tricky when the trail becomes crowded with people who don’t feel like stepping aside.